solana-labs/solana/book/src/gossip.md

 A nodes selects its push peers at random from the active set of known peers.
 The node keeps this selection for a relatively long time.
 When a prune message is received, the node drops the push peer that sent the prune.
-Prune is an indication that there is another, faster path to that node than direct push.
+Prune is an indication that there is another, higher stake weighted path to that node than direct push.

 The set of push peers is kept fresh by rotating a new node into the set every `PUSH_MSG_TIMEOUT/2` milliseconds.